-* Bob Enyart Interviews David Bote: The Chicago Cubs have just drafted two recent Faith Christian Academy players, pitcher Pierce Johnson and shortstop David Bote.
-In studio Bote speaks of his faith, his baseball career, and his hopes and plans for the future.
+* Bob Enyart Interviews Latest Chicago Cubs Draftee David Bote: The Chicago Cubs have just drafted two recent Faith Christian Academy players, pitcher Pierce Johnson and shortstop David Bote.
+In studio, Bote speaks of his faith, his baseball career, and his hopes and plans for the future.
 Update: David signed his contract with the Cubs the day after this show aired.

-* 2017 Bote UPDATE: Chicago Cubs minor league prospect David Bote traveled to Houston with the big league team for the final two games of the Cubs spring training games.
+* 2017 March update: Chicago Cubs minor league prospect David Bote traveled to Houston with the big league team for the final two games of the Cubs spring training games.
 In the 7th inning video below, Bote ran far from his position to make a great play on an out-of-bounds ball hit near the stands.

-* 2016 Bote UPDATE: Our BEL producer Darrell Birkey keeps tabs for us on the progress of David's career, so here's some great news: The Cubs name INF David Bote Minor League Player of the Month for August!
+* 2016 August Update: Our BEL producer Darrell Birkey keeps tabs for us on the progress of David's career, so here's some great news: The Cubs name INF David Bote Minor League Player of the Month for August!
 Congratulations David!

 SB Cubs: Maturity, faith set Bote apart